Dance Culture

 Why we love it: The music in Footloose is electric and makes us want to jump up and DANCE!
 Country, line dancing, and ballroom all come into play in this movie.
 The joy in this movie as dancers move to the music is almost palpable, and (spoiler alert!) watching the town come together through the very thing that had tore them apart is a beautiful tale of triumph.

-Fun fact: Dance Vision Certified Instructor Professional, Dancing with the Stars Professional, and creator of Kinrgy, Julianne Hough is the main star of this inspiring dance movie.
+Fun fact: Dance Vision Certified Instructor Professional and Dancing with the Stars Professional, Julianne Hough is the main star of this inspiring dance movie.

 footloose-span-articleLarge